-I am married to Lorette and we have 3 children aged 10, 8 and 4.
+I’m married to Lorette and we have three children aged 14, 12 and 8.

-My hobbies include multi-sports/triathlons, sports coaching and home DIY!
+My hobbies include multi-sports/triathlon, coaching sports and home DIY!
 I am passionate about children being involved in sport, and love seeing the enjoyment they get from active movement.
 Coaching various sports teams allows me to be part of a child’s journey in building a life-long enjoyment of sport.

-You are welcome to contact me if you wish to discuss anything related to the Board.
+You are welcome to contact me on 027 548 2001 if you wish to discuss anything

 Kia Ora, I’m Caitlin.
 I joined the Egmont Village Board of Trustees in 2023.
 I was born and